as08/ClassicASP.JS.Packer/README.md

 First, let's look at the uncompressed JavaScript output.

-**NOTE:** I'm using a 2D array as appose to retrieving data from a database backend.
+**NOTE:** I'm using a 2D array for demonstration purposes as appose to retrieving data from a database backend.

     <%@Language="VBScript" CodePage="65001"%>
     <%